|

 Computers and PlayStations have finished what Atari started almost 30 years ago--flipping pinball into obscurity.

 The rows of blinking, clanging and silver-ball-bumping games in arcades and local bars largely have disappeared.
 A generation of gamers thinks the Pinball Wizard is a character from a Harry Potter novel.
+Yet in Chicago, once the capital of a thriving international pinball business, the game is hanging on.

 "I enjoy pinball, whenever theres one in a bar," said Chicago resident Christina Mann, after playing at Champs Sports Bar and Grill in Morton Grove.